William P. Frye (barque): Building

-Sinking
+Loss

-The ship sailed from Seattle, Washington, on November 4, 1914, with a cargo of 189950 USbu of wheat, bound for Queenstown, Falmouth, or Plymouth in the United Kingdom.
-In 1915 the UK was at war with Imperial Germany; the United States was not yet involved in the war and was officially neutral.
-Off the coast of Brazil, William P. Frye encountered the Imperial German Navy raider on January 27, 1915.
-The Germans stopped and boarded the ship.
-While William P. Frye was U.S.-owned and thus a neutral ship, her cargo was deemed a legitimate target because the Germans believed it was bound for Britain’s armed forces.
+The ship sailed from Seattle, Washington, on November 4, 1914, with a cargo of 189950 USbu of wheat for the United Kingdom.
+She was to call at Queenstown (now Cobh), Falmouth, or Plymouth, presumably for further orders of where to take her cargo, as she had no wireless.

+The UK was at war with Imperial Germany, but the United States was still neutral.
+On January 27, 1915, off the coast of Brazil, the German merchant raider SMS Prinz Eitel Friedrich stopped William P. Frye and put a boarding party aboard her.
+While William P. Frye was US-owned and thus a neutral ship, her cargo was deemed contraband, because the Germans believed it was bound for Britain's armed forces.
 The captain of Prinz Eitel Friedrich, Max Thierichens, ordered that William P. Fryes cargo of wheat be thrown overboard.
-When his orders were not followed quickly enough, he took the ship's crew and passengers prisoner and scuttled her on January 28, 1915.
-William P. Frye was the first American vessel sunk during World War I.
+When his orders were not followed quickly enough, he took the ship's crew and passengers prisoner, and on January 28, 1915 he had her scuttled.
+William P. Frye was the first US ship sunk in World War I.